DarkAtra/bfme2-patcher/README.md

 The `bfme2-patcher` consists of the following applications:

+- **game-patcher**:
+  The `game-patcher` aims to patch certain aspects of the original game to allow proper online gameplay.
+Currently work in progress.
 - **map-builder**:
   The `map-builder` is an application that helps with building the `!map.big` archive.
 It takes all the necessary files for each map, generates the `mapcache.ini`